العربية

 Image

-Joint Debridement and Reduction
+Joint Debridement, Excision of Ossification, and Reduction

 Image

-Once the distal humerus is free, expose the radial head and clear the trochlear notch of the ulna.
-To reduce the joint, apply gentle traction, rotate the forearm, and press on the anterior surface of the capitellum to lever the radial head anteriorly into position.
-If resistance is met, do not use excessive force; instead, widen the soft-tissue release to prevent iatrogenic cartilage damage.
-Once the radial head is reduced, slip the coronoid process distally and anteriorly over the trochlea.
+To reduce the joint, apply steady, sustained longitudinal traction to the forearm, gently rotate the forearm through pronation and supination to stretch the interosseous membrane, and press firmly on the anterior surface of the capitellum to lever the radial head posteriorly and anteriorly into its native position.
+If significant resistance is met, do not use excessive force; instead, systematically re-evaluate and widen the soft-tissue releases to prevent catastrophic iatrogenic cartilage damage or distal humerus fracture.
+Once the radial head is concentrically reduced, gently slip the coronoid process distally and anteriorly over the trochlea.

 Image